laudtetteh/tableau_takehome/README.md

 ### To-do

-A few additional tweaks I would put in if I had time:
+A few additional tweaks I would put in if I had the chance:

  1. Install the new "accessibility" module programmatically
  2. Place the new "Laud's Button" block in the sidebar programmatically